 A single review can change everything, and it often does.
-That’s not news to the theater community—even Alec Bladwin acknowledged it in an insightful and straightforward article in The Huffington Post last month.
-For years, theater artists have been losing hair as previews end and the finality of opening night arrives.
+That’s not news to the theatre community—even Alec Bladwin acknowledged it in an insightful and straightforward article in The Huffington Post last month.
+For years, theatre artists have been losing hair as previews end and the finality of opening night arrives.
 Critics hold the power to decide the fate of many shows.
 Yet, with the rise of female playwrights, directors, and arts administrators, one has to wonder: where are the female critics hiding?

 Lauded playwright Gina Gionfriddo has been well-received by the critics as of late.
 Her last two hit plays, Becky Shaw and the more recent Rapture, Blister, Burn, were both Pulitzer Prize-finalists.
 Of course, most of the critics from major media outlets were white men over the age of fifty.
 I clearly remember the day last summer when the well-respected company Playwrights Horizons made an addition to their marketing—Rapture, Blister, Burn had just been named a “Critic’s Pick” by Charles Isherwood in The New York Times, and any tickets remaining for the run immediately disappeared as the literate New Yorkers snatched them up.
 “The image of women rapping away about gender roles may hark back to that seemingly distant era, but the rap itself is rich in new perspectives,” Isherwood raved in his review.
 Try as I may to weasel my way into Gionfriddo’s latest, it proved to be practically impossible.
 A box office employee confirmed this.
 “Once they name it a Critic’s Pick, it’s very difficult to get tickets,” she told me.